OPPORTUNITY FOR DESIGN

 We learned from user interviews that not all users were aware of hospital resources or a favorites feature.
 I explored multiple ways of introducing the favorites feature to encourage users to discover and save resources.

-I chose the popup modal as the preferred vehicle for promoting favorites.
+The popup modal was chosen as the preferred vehicle for promoting favorites.
 The popup modal encourages exploration of resources, without taking up home page real estate.

 EXPLORATION #2